Name and location of repository

 Conditions governing reproduction

-Restrictions may apply to the Cassette Tapes, Computer Disks, VHS Tapes, and the Reel-to-Reel films.
+Restrictions may apply to digital files and audiovisual materials.
 The researcher assumes full responsibility for observing all copyright, property, and the libel laws as they apply.

 Languages of the material

 Immediate source of acquisition